Acetaldehyde: Uses

 China is the largest consumer of acetaldehyde in the world, accounting for almost half of global consumption in 2012.
 Major use has been the production of acetic acid.
 Other uses such as pyridines and pentaerythritol are expected to grow faster than acetic acid, but the volumes are not large enough to offset the decline in acetic acid.
 As a consequence, overall acetaldehyde consumption in China may grow slightly at 1.6% per year through 2018.
 Western Europe is the second-largest consumer of acetaldehyde worldwide, accounting for 20% of world consumption in 2012.
 As with China, the Western European acetaldehyde market is expected to increase only very slightly at 1% per year during 2012–2018.
 However, Japan could emerge as a potential consumer for acetaldehyde in the next five years due to newfound use in commercial production of butadiene.
 The supply of butadiene has been volatile in Japan and the rest of Asia.
 This should provide the much needed boost to the flat market, as of 2013.

 Safety

 Exposure limits

-The threshold limit value is 25ppm (STEL/ceiling value) and the MAK (Maximum Workplace Concentration) is 50 ppm.
+The threshold limit value is 25 ppm (STEL/ceiling value) and the MAK (Maximum Workplace Concentration) is 50 ppm.
 At 50 ppm acetaldehyde, no irritation or local tissue damage in the nasal mucosa is observed.
 When taken up by the organism, acetaldehyde is metabolized rapidly in the liver to acetic acid.
 Only a small proportion is exhaled unchanged.
 After intravenous injection, the half-life in the blood is approximately 90 seconds.

-Dangers

 Toxicity

-Many serious cases of acute intoxication have been recorded.
+Cases of acute intoxication have been recorded.
 Acetaldehyde naturally breaks down in the human body.